Snowshoeing in Minnesota

 The center is just north of the University of Minnesota-Duluth campus, off Woodland Avenue/Skyline Parkway.

-Superior Hiking Trail in Duluth.
-Now, 53 miles of the Superior Hiking Trail stretch from Jay Cooke State Park to the northeast end of Duluth, roughly following the same ridges and glacial beach terraces used by Skyline Parkway.
+Superior Hiking Trail.
+Now, 50 miles of the Superior Hiking Trail stretch from the Wisconsin border to the northeast end of Duluth.
+In Duluth, it follows roughly the same ridges and glacial beach terraces used by Skyline Parkway.

 Many of the sections may be packed down, but the scenery can't be beat.
 One of the best places to snowshoe (if you don't mind hills) is Magney-Snively Park, on Skyline Parkway just west of Spirit Mountain.

 There are dozens of good places to snowshoe along Lake Superior.